fresheneesz/proto/README.md

 Why Use proto?
 ==============
+* `proto` plays nice - you can use proto to inherit from any object, even if it was created with a different inheritance library!
 * `instanceof` works with `proto` classes
 * constructors are inheritable
 * non-objects can be returned from a constructor (even `undefined`)!